Posts for category: Dental Procedures

 If you'd like to know more about lingual braces and whether they're right for you, speak to your dentist or orthodontist.
 You may find that this new option for improving your dental health and your smile fits your lifestyle.

 If you would like more information on lingual braces, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Lingual Braces: A Truly Invisible Way to Straighten Teeth.”

-If you have a chipped tooth but you need to make the show go on, please contact us or schedule an appointment for a consultation.
-You can also learn more by reading the Dear Doctor magazine articles “Artistic Repair of Chipped Teeth With Composite Resin” and “Porcelain Veneers.”
+If you would like more information on dealing with impacted teeth, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Exposing Impacted Canines.”